THIS IS NOT A SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 On top of initial cost savings, modular homes save money in the long run.
 They are generally very energy-efficient and, thus, will save money on utility bills.
 They are also durable and built to withstand the test of time.

-The other big advantage when it comes to modular homes is the fact that they are faster to build.
+The other big advantage when it comes to modular homes is that they are faster to build.
 While traditional homes may take a year or more to build, modular homes are ready in only a few months.
 If you are in any sort of a hurry to build your home and move in, a modular home will suit your needs perfectly.

 Finally, modular homes offer an amazing level of customization.
 Most homes will have specific features they need to include, even if you don’t actually want that feature for your home.
 However, modular homes often have the option for you to pick exactly what you need and only include those features.
 So, with a modular home, your house is built to your specifications.